jmacdotorg/alisio/README.md

 Otherwise, run it like so:

+    alisio --config_file=/path/to/alisio.conf

+If you would like it to output a local file rather than make a Twitter post, use the `preview` option:

-    alisio --config=/path/to/alisio.conf
+    alisio --config_file=/path/to/alisio.conf --preview=my_image.png

-Either way, it should do the right thing, unless it doesn't, per the following section.
+More command-line options exist, and you can `man` or `perldoc` the alisio program file to learn about them.

 ## Bugs and TODO

-This is super-alpha and doesn't even have a version number on it yet.
+This is super-alpha.
+Its author is still figuring out how it wants to work, and the interface might still change a lot.
 Use at your own risk.

-* No tests yet. ("Wait, come back," I say in a sleepy voice.)
+Known issues:

 * Rather inflexible.
-(Can't set the font to use, or the image background, etc.)
+(Can't customize the call-to-action text, for example.)

 * It should really be able to work with both Atom and RSS.
 Well, it doesn't.

 * Blog posts with absurdly long titles will make the tweet-post fail silently.

 * Unexpected uses of the `<link>` element in the Atom document can make the program fail.

-* Honestly, anything unexpected will make the program fail, because: no tests yet.

 ## Blame